 The Sun symbolizes warmth, comfort, light and life.
 It provides healing energy and brings peace to the world.
 The Sun was freed from a box and given back to earth by the Raven.
 Legend says that one could reach the sun by climbing a chain of arrows, and descend by sliding down the rays.

-The Killer Whale symbolizes family, compassion, and longevity.
+The Killer Whale is known as the guardian of the sea.
+It symbolizes family, communication, and longevity.
 Known for protecting travelers and guiding them home.
-Because they travel in pods and mate for life, they have a strong connection to community, harmony, and romance.
+Because Orcas live and travel together in pods, they have a strong connection to community and harmony.

 The Frog symbolizes wealth, abundance, and good luck.
 Known as the great communicator between mother earth and mankind.
 Frog songs are believed to contain divine power & magic.
 When a frog is touching his tongue with another creature it represents the exchange of knowledge and power.
 Because he lives in water and on land, the Frog is revered for his adaptability and power to traverse the natural and supernatural world.